bcgov/secure-image-android/README.md

 # Secure Image Android
 SecureImage is an open source application developed for taking, storing and uploading images securely to a protected network.
 Originally developed for use within the Government of British Columbia's Ministry of Social Development and Poverty Reduction and Ministry of Children and Family Development.

+Authentication is handled by this reusable library: [Mobie-authentication-android](https://github.com/bcgov/mobile-authentication-android)

 ## Features
 - **Restricted App Access** - User is required to login with their local device credentials (pin, pattern, fingerprint, etc...) to view any app data.
 - **Encrypted Data** - All data saved locally is AES encrypted.